venunathan12/BrainCooked/README.md

 The GenTemplate.py file can be run to generate Template.txt file.

 The WriteIns.py file when run will load Template.txt and Compiled.txt and produce Instruction.txt, which can be executed with the Brainf**k interpreter when run with the binary in the same directory.
+This file is executed internally by Compiler.py after it has completed writing Compiled.txt.

 The default instruction limit is 256 lines.
 But it can be improved by increasing the AddrSize variables in the python files.